jimthomasedu/jimthomasedu.github.io/_pages/resource.md

 I am looking for strongly motivated students and postdocs to work on problems at the interface of geophysical fluid dynamics, applied mathematics, and high resolution numerical simulations.
 If you are looking for a job, write to me with your detailed academic CV.
 I am at present looking for:

-1) Postdoctoral fellow: should have a PhD (or close to submitting thesis) with substantial computational experience.
+1) Postdoctoral fellow: should have a PhD (or close to submitting thesis) with substantial computational experience in HPC environment.

 2) PhD students: students enrolled at ICTS-TIFR or TIFR-CAM are welcome.

-3) Undergraduate students: must be close to completing their degree and should have reasonable understanding of fluid mechanics and must have interest in computational work.
+3) Undergraduate students: must be close to completing their degree, should have reasonable understanding of fluid mechanics, and must have interest in computational work.